Continuiti/Personal-Website/README.md

 # Personal Website
 A personal website showing information about myself.
-Built with Jekyll's minimal resume template.
+Built with the help of Jekyll's minimal resume template.

 Link: https://www.thienlongtran.com